vicenteherrera/github-pages-helm-charts/readme.md

 Using GitHub pages, you publish a Jekyll generated web page from the markdown files on your repository.

-Going into settings for the repo, you have three options:
+Going into settings for the repo, at the bottom of the first settings page you have three options for what to expose as a public website:

+* None (no website, default value)
 * Expose your main **master** branch
 * Expose another designated branch
 * Expose content from a **docs** directory on your repository (you can't choose a different directory name or path)